cakebatterandsprinkles/portfolio-gatsby/src/posts/41-typescript.md

 let favoriteFruit: string
 favoriteFruit = "strawberry"

-favoriteFruite = true // Error: Type 'boolean' is not assignable to type 'string'.
+favoriteFruit = true // Error: Type 'boolean' is not assignable to type 'string'.
 ```

 In functions, the TypeScript compiler can help you by inferring the return value but specifying it always makes it less prone to errors.